vladh/dotfiles/README.md

 git clone https://github.com/vladh/dotfiles --recursive ~/dotfiles && ~/dotfiles/.install.sh
 ```

+### Non-macOS manual install steps

+If you're not on macOS, you will have to install the following packages manually:

+* `fd` — Enables proper fuzzy finding in fzf.
+[Instructions here.](https://github.com/junegunn/fzf)

 ### macOS specific packages

+If you have Homebrew, the following packages will be install automatically:

+* `reattach-to-user-namespace` — Makes tmux open new windows in the right directory.
+* `fd` — Enables proper fuzzy finding in fzf.

-If you have Homebrew, `reattach-to-user-namespace `will be installed automatically, which makes tmux open new windows in the right directory.
-If you don't have Homebrew, you will have to install this manually.
+If you don't have Homebrew, you will have to install these manually.
+It's highly recommended to install Homebrew before installing the dotfiles, though.

 ### Private files